Keeping Blue Ltd - New Build Services-Keeping Blue Ltd

 Services for New Buildings:

-A vital ingredient in the planning approval package is the Part L Compliance report.
-This is the fundamental document underlining all things energy within a specified building.
-A well thought out approach is necessary when producing this report, as well as sound technical knowledge of approved software, in our case Integrated Environmental Systems (IES).
+A vital ingredient in the planning approval package is the Building Regulations Part L Compliance report.
+This is the fundamental document underlining the regulated use of energy within specific building types.
+A well thought out approach is necessary when producing this report, as well as sound technical knowledge of the approved software.
+Keeping Blue makes use of Integrated Environmental Systems - Virtual Environment (IES-VE).

 Working alongside the design team, the energy consultant will advise on certain passive features of the building which could have a large influence on the overall energy performance.
 Thereafter key building elements and equipment will be selected to create a building that performs to the given criteria.
-A number of computer models will be generated to test different combinations of equipment, insulation levels and lighting levels.
+A number of energy model iterations will be performed to test different combinations of building services, fabric insulation levels and lighting options.

 The outcome is an optimised scenario for year round low energy use.
-Keeping Blue aims to always improve on the TER (target emission rate), rather than simply aiming for a pass.
+Keeping Blue aims to always improve on the TER (target emission rate) through passive measures where possible, rather than relying on expensive technology to achieve a pass.

-We can come alongside the design team at any point in the process, from pre-planning to late changes required in order to meet ‘As Built’ requirements.
-Keeping Blue is able to offer very reasonable fees, most of our work can be completed in-house however we are also able to outsource to trusted specialists for specific work (eg BREEAM, CfSH).
+Naturally, early involvement can be beneficial, however we are happy to operate alongside the design team at any point in the construction programme, from pre-planning through to post-construction and Building Control sign-off.
+Keeping Blue is able to offer very reasonable fees, most of our work can be completed in-house however we are also able to outsource to trusted specialists for specific elements of work (eg BREEAM, CfSH).

-A new building can often be seen as a clean canvas, with infinite scope for end use and fitting out.
-Designing an HVAC with flexibility for future use is key to ensuring a comfortable environment, as well as efficient usage.
+A new building can often be seen as a clean canvas, with infinite scope for end-use and fitting out.
+Designing an HVAC system with flexibility for future use is key to ensuring a comfortable environment, as well as efficient usage.

 With this in mind, we offer advice based on experience of systems which have worked well in the past, combined with innovative new technologies that improve efficiency and overall building performance.
-These include Combined Heat and Power systems, Ground Source Heat Pumps (pictured), Building Management Systems, Lighting Sensors, Multi Split Systems to name a few.
+These include Combined Heat and Power systems, Ground Source Heat Pumps (pictured), Building Management Systems, Lighting Sensors, Multi-Split (Air Source) Systems to name a few.

-For many, HVAC equipment should do it's job without being seen or heard.
+For the building occupier, HVAC equipment should perform it's function without being seen or heard.
 This is an ideal which can only come close to being achieved through sensible selection and positioning of equipment.
-Trust Keeping Blue to offer the right advice for your building.
+Keeping Blue can offer the right advice for your building.

 What does a zero carbon home look like?
-What about a zero carbon school, or gymnasium?
+What about a zero carbon school, or office block?
 And how can these be built at a feasible cost?
-These are questions that need to be answered in the next 3 - 6 years, or else the entire construction industry could come to a grinding halt.
+These are questions that need to be answered in the next 3 - 6 years, as the construction industry awakens to the many onerous planning and regulatory targets being rigorously applied.
 One of the greatest challenges to overcome in designing low carbon buildings, is the potential for new buildings to overheat.

 With the use of the approved software package, IES Virtual Environment, we are able to analyse the optimal approach for low carbon development, whilst utilising existing technology and keeping capital outlay to a minimum.
 We are able to assess bulk airflow using the MacroFlo package, combined with accurate solar gain analysis through the use of SunCast.